-If we declare in this way the method, could it be possible to compile this code?
-And if it is compiled, is it possible to execute it?
-If it is compiled and executed which value will be printed – the one of the field or the one of the local variable?
+If we declare the method in this way, then is it possible to compile this code?
+Is it possible to execute it and if so, which value will be printed – the one of the field or the one of the local variable?

 After the execution of the Main() method, the result will be: